Loris-Moreau/TODO/README.md

 # TODO
 A list of things to do
 ---
-* UE Toolbox (a bunch of things that can be put into any project, eg. checkpoints, etc...)
+* UE Toolbox (a bunch of things that can be put into any project, eg. checkpoints, pickups, etc...)
 * lava shader (UE)
 * blog post for website
 *